psa-jforestier/makesomenoise/README.md

 Icon from https://www.flaticon.com/premium-icon/megaphone_2275981
-Sensor code inspired by https://f-droid.org/fr/packages/at.h4x.awhip/
+Sensor code inspired by https://f-droid.org/fr/packages/at.h4x.awhip/ Sounds are made by [myself](https://freesound.org/people/JayRom01/), or came from [Simon Lacelle](https://freesound.org/people/Simon_Lacelle/) or from Dick De Benedictis.
+All of them are open and free to use.

 Publishing on F-droid : see https://gitlab.com/fdroid/fdroiddata/blob/master/CONTRIBUTING.md
 - My F-Droid fork : https://gitlab.com/psa-jforestier/fdroiddata/